vtrnnhlinh/vtrnnhlinh.github.io/_drafts/ithya-in-system.md

 Third, various of scene makes me imagine every scene of my life fits with action happening on screen, that helps me a lot to focus on study.

 Finally, it fits perfectly with my current workstream!
+It contributes value to my current system, not being an useless addition that contributes nothing but duplicated features with other apps.

+> insert steam page including hours using here

 ## How do I use it?

+For productivity, it has 3 main features: Timer, Tasks and Journal.
+The Journal feature is kinda useless, I only use it to reset the Task list.
+The Timer feature will make it duplicates with the Pomodoro timer on TickTick